Maximinodotpy/articles/036 - Suggestive Input/_blog/article.md

         if (i == input_element.selectionStart) surely_the_word = true

-        // Break out entirely if the Current Word is finished
+        // Break out entirely if the Current word is finished
         // and it is the searched word if (letter == ' ' && surely_the_word) break